poult-lab/daily-word/english_words_ learning.md

 [noun] {~ (to do sth) | ~ (against sb/sth)}  a conspiracy to **overthrow** the government.

 "a **secret plan** by a group of people to do sth harmful or illegal"

+08.surplus  [ˈsɜːpləs] [ˈsɜːrplʌs]

+[noun] Germany suffers from a surplus of teachers.

+"an amount that is extra or more than you need"

+[noun] a trade surplus of £400 million. /With its solid growth, the internet-only bank succeeded in posting its first monthly surplus in July.
+The bank CEO attributes the surplus to its quantitative growth./South Korean people's personal finances show a surplus from the age of 27 before transitioning to a 'life in deficit' at the age of 61, where income is less than consumption, data showed on Tuesday.

+"the amount by which the amount of money received is greater than the amount of money spent"

+[adj] {~ (to sth)} surplus cash. "more than is needed or used"

+[adj]  {~ (to sth)} These items are surplus to requirements (= not needed) .